harmony-one/x/progress/yuriy-menkov.md

+2024-01-16 Tue: Worked on resolving a bridge issue related to upgrading the default proof type to 2 (from mpt to FP).
+Continue research and migration of the ethscriptions-indexer into Harmony.

+2024-01-15 Mon: Researched [facet-vm](https://github.com/0xFacet/facet-vm) and [ethscriptions-indexer](https://github.com/0xFacet/ethscriptions-indexer) repos to explore the possibility of migrating ready-made ethscriptions solutions to Harmony.

+---

+2024-01-12 Fri: Deployed indexer and hrc20 inscriptions [demo](https://hmy-inscription.web.app/).
+Researched [github.com/okx](https://github.com/okx) to added harmony chain support.

+2024-01-11 Thu: [Worked](https://github.com/harmony-one/inscription.demo/pull/1) on frontend demo for OneScription and inscription indexer.

 2024-01-10 Wed: Worked on moe project iprovements and migration to to nestjs engine.
 Inspecting reason and statistics of bridge errors.

 2024-01-09 Tue: Looked into inscription implementation and indexer design